Take 21% off our Essentials Collection through 1/21 with code BRIGHT. Plus, free shipping on all U.S. orders $20+

 Let’s face it — mornings are impossible without caffeine.
 Whether you go for coffee, black or green tea, or even kombucha, most of us need help jump-starting our busy days.
 Unfortunately, most forms of caffeine stain our teeth — as do sodas, wine, soy sauce, balsamic vinegar, and acidic foods like pasta sauce and tomato soup.
-Considering we’re not about to totally give up any of that good stuff, here are six helpful tips for keeping your teeth white all day long.
+Considering we’re not about to totally give up any of that good stuff, here’s how to keep teeth naturally white all day long.

 Oil might stain clothes, but it does the opposite for teeth.
-“Oil pulling” is a traditional Indian method for cleaning teeth that involves a little bit of oil and whole lot of swishing.
+“Oil pulling” is a traditional Indian method for natural teeth cleaning that involves a little bit of oil and a whole lot of swishing.
 Any edible oil works (sunflower, sesame, etc.), but we prefer coconut because it’s a natural antimicrobial and it tastes great.
 Simply put one tablespoon of liquid coconut oil in your mouth and sift it back and forth between your teeth for 15 to 20 minutes.
 (Toothy tip: Does this feel like a mouth mini-marathon?
 You can start with a couple of minutes and work up in time.)

 Unlike many other tooth whitening methods, oil pulling doesn’t expose your teeth to acid or other ingredients that erode enamel.
 Your jaws might get tired, but your teeth will thank you.

-Unfortunately, there’s no scientific evidence that proves oil pulling whitens teeth yet, but studies do show that coconut oil reduces bacteria, plaque, and gingivitis.
+Unfortunately, there’s no scientific evidence yet that proves oil pulling whitens teeth, but studies do show that coconut oil reduces bacteria, plaque, and gingivitis.
 Either way, oil pulling is a safe practice and worth a try.
 People in India and Southern Asia have been doing it for thousands of years as part of a holistic, Ayuvedic belief that it purifies the mouth and body.
-Many dedicated oil pullers also claim their teeth are whiter and brighter after doing it regularly.
-(Psst — Did we mention that Cocofloss is also infused with coconut oil?)
+Many dedicated oil pullers also claim their teeth are whiter and brighter after regular practice.
+(Psst — Did we mention that Cocofloss is also infused with antimicrobial coconut oil?)

 Yes, you can buy toothpaste with baking soda in it, or you can get right to the point.
 In addition to using regular toothpaste, brushing with a homemade concoction of one teaspoon baking soda and two teaspoons water a few times a week will remove surface stains and help keep your mouth bacteria-free.
 Double-win!